- Search The Registry

 - My Account

-*On this date, we the recall the birth of Andrew "Rube" Foster in 1879.
+*On this date, we recall the birth of Andrew "Rube" Foster in 1879.
 He was a Black baseball player and manager.

 From Calvert, Texas, as a raw-talent Negro League rookie pitcher in 1902, Foster is credited with 51 victories.
 In 1903, pitching for the Cuban American Giants, he won four games in the play-off victory over the Philadelphia Giants.
-The next year, after jumping to the Philly team, Rube won two games in the three-game play-off victory over his former teammates.
+The next year, after jumping to the Philly team, Rube won two games in the three-game playoff victory over his former teammates.

 After establishing the Black baseball team, Foster also organized the Negro National League, and oversaw its development, assuring that it be maintained as a first-class entity.
-However, it was for his contributions to baseball as a manger that he is best remembered.
+However, it was for his contributions to baseball as a manager that he is best remembered.
 Foster's Chicago American Giants were the most prominent team in the early years of the league.
 They traveled in a private Pullman car and barnstormed the nation, playing both exhibition and regular league games.
 At a time when there were fewer opportunities for Blacks than today, Foster and his team held celebrity status in Black America and were followed avidly through nationally circulated Black newspapers.

 Foster married Sarah Watts.
 He left baseball due to mental illness in 1926 and died in an Illinois asylum on December 9, 1930.
 At his funeral, he was eulogized as the "father of Negro baseball."
 He was elected to the Baseball Hall of Fame in 1981, in acknowledgment of the role the Negro leagues played in American life before the integration of baseball and of his own role in baseball history.
 Black baseball's greatest manager, Rube Foster was truly a special person for the game.